 If we’d gone on time, I would have missed it.
 I had tears running down my face as I watched the sunset change, like a painting being worked on by an invisible Artist.
 Does God hold up a whole plane just so one child can worship Him?

 Not just one.
-God stops a whole plane so that everyone there could have the gift He made of the day, if they choose to see it.
+God stops a whole plane so that everyone there could have the gift He made of the day, if they wanted to see it.
 But it felt like I was the only one who noticed.
-A single leper out of the bunch, who, for once, thought to say thank you.
+Why did one leper say thank you?

 The plane made its charge down the runway.
 I love the feel of leaping into the sky.
 I love the tilt as we ascend, and the roll as the course changes.
 I love the feeling of being on air instead of ground.
 Flying, too, is a gorgeous luxury.
 An arbitrary, overwhelming gift—to soar.